XertroV/nadeoservices-helper/docs/NadeoLiveServices/Leaderboards/Groups/map-records-top.md

             type: integer
             required: false
             description: >
                 The player's personal best time in miliseconds.
-Possibly only used with `seasonUid=Personal_Best`.
+Possibly only used with `groupUid=Personal_Best`.
 Unknown purpose.
 ---

 Get the top records for a given map in a given group/season.